The Next Big Exhibit Coming to the Louisville Zoo

 Kentucky Trails will be an exhibit unlike anything the Louisville Zoo has created in the past.
 This ambitious project is to be located on 20 undeveloped acres near two popular Zoo exhibits, Glacier Run and Snow Leopard Pass.

+Kentucky Trails is currently in the design phase and exhibits, animals, and attractions are subject to change.
 An opening date for the exhibit has not been scheduled yet.
 Keep checking back here for news and announcements!

 - Sept.
 22, 2022: Commonwealth of Kentucky Media Release: Legislative Leaders Invest $10 Million in Louisville Zoo Kentucky Trails Safari

 How much does the Zoo expect the exhibit to cost?

 The current estimate for the total of Kentucky Trails is approximately $40 million.

 When is the Zoo hoping to start construction?

 The Zoo is in the preliminary phases of planning and design for the Kentucky Trails habitat.
 Construction is dependent on meeting fundraising goals for this project.

 When does the Zoo hope to open the exhibit?

 Exhibit opening is slated optimistically for 2027, but the timing is dependent on fundraising efforts.